why do the sculptures cost so much?

 PRODUCTION

-Photography: I take 2-5 photos per figurine and I have about 30-50 figurines in my shop updates, so I spend a lot of time not only taking the photos but also editing them.
+Photography: I take 2-5 photos per sculpture and I have about 30-50 sculptures in my shop updates, so I spend a lot of time not only taking the photos but also editing them.
 For this I need a good camera and know how to use it and a proper editing software to make sure my photos are as perfect as possible.

 Social media